-March 25-Sundry petitions having been presented to the Governor from a number of the citizens of the County of Randolph, complaining of the great distance from the seat of justice of their county, and praying that the line dividing the counties of Randolph and St. Clair may be so altered as to annex them to the latter, the Governor issued a proclamation declaring the line separating the counties of Randolph and St. Clair shall begin on the Mississippi river four miles and thirty-two chains south of the point where the present division line intersects the Mississippi Bottom, thence by a direct line to the Sink Hole springs, thence by a line north sixty degrees East until it intersects a north line running from the Great Cave on the Ohio river, and the alterations and boundaries so established shall take place from and after the first day of May next.
-[Executive Journal of Indiana Territory, page 117.]
+BOUNDARY CHANGE: "The line separating the Counties of Randolph and St. Clair shall begin on the Mississippi River four miles and thirty two Chains south of the point, where the present division line intersects the Mississippi Bottom, thence by a direct line to the Sink Hole Springs, thence by a line north sixty degrees East until it intersects a north line running from the Great Cave on the Ohio River."
+Territorial Executive Journal, 118.

-1809-ST. CLAIR AND RANDOLPH.
+1809 - ST. CLAIR AND RANDOLPH